~26% of Reading & Writing · ~14 questions per test

 For pronoun questions, find the antecedent before choosing

 Before selecting a pronoun, identify its antecedent (the noun it refers to) by asking: what does this pronoun replace?
 The pronoun must match the antecedent in number (singular/plural) and person.
-Ambiguous pronouns (where 'it' or 'they' could refer to two different nouns) are always wrong on the SAT.
+Ambiguous pronouns (where 'it' or 'they' could refer to two different nouns) are always wrong on the test.

-Frequently Asked Questions — SAT Grammar
+Frequently Asked Questions — Grammar

 The most frequently tested rules are: comma splices and run-ons (using commas, semicolons, or periods correctly between independent clauses), subject-verb agreement (especially with intervening phrases), pronoun-antecedent agreement, verb tense consistency, and modifier placement.
 Mastering these five areas addresses the majority of SEC questions.